 - Receive equal service and pricing from a business if they exercise their other rights

-Enforcement of the CCPA starts in July 2020, and watchers are anticipating that there will be large fines handed out to tech companies to prove the law has teeth.
+Enforcement of the CCPA starts in July 2020.
+Watchers are anticipating large fines will be handed out to tech companies to prove the law has teeth.

 Who It Impacts